 There’s one more practice to test the candidate before hiring a QA engineer.
 This is a meeting with a potential team, lasting 30 minutes.
 To do this, a meeting is organized with testers, analysts, developers, and other team members.

 At this point, you can discuss the experience and interests of a potential employee.
-At such a meeting, both the candidate and the team can understand whether they are suitable for each other.
+At such a meeting, both test management of the candidate and the team can understand whether they are suitable for each other.

 Where to Find and Hire Testers